 Travelling with children can be difficult at the best of times but choosing a child- friendly destination can take the stress away so that everyone is kept happy.
-The Great Barrier Reef has a number of locations that are suitable for families from Cairns through to the Whitsundays and the Southern Great Barrier Reef.
+The Great Barrier Reef has a number of family friendly destinations from Cairns through to the Whitsundays and the Southern Great Barrier Reef.

 Cairns is a great place to base your family whilst you venture out to the reef or rainforest on day trips.
 Along the esplanade you will find the free swimming lagoon, playground and public BBQ facilities for a swim and a picnic.
 Children can also have fun on the high ropes or cuddle Koalas at the Cairns Wildlife Dome.

 Offshore you can take several tours to the outer barrier reef platform or islands such as Green Island,Fitzroy Island, the Low Isles and Michaelmas Cay.
 The islands are a great choice because the children can get out and run around, swim or snorkel in the shallow waters and have hours of fun building sand castles on the beaches.
 The outer reef platforms are also suitable for children because they have glass bottom boats and underwater observatories for coral viewing.
 It does make for a long day though so it would depend on the ages of the children and if they are comfortable in the water.

 Green Island is just a 45 minute catamaran ride from Cairns making it an ideal destination for day trippers and guest who wish to sleep on an island resort.
 Green Island also houses Marineland Melanesia where they have the largest captive crocodile in Australia or the Turtle Rehabilitation Centre on Fitzroy Island that is open to the public for tours.